Conventional mortgage Loans are not insured or backed by a government agency such as the FHA or the VA.

 What is a Conventional Mortgage?

 Before applying for a home loan, it is important to determine the best financial option for you.
 Phoenix conventional mortgages are loans that aren’t guaranteed or insured by the federal government.
 You may also refer to this type of loan as a non-GSE (non government sponsored entity) loan.
 Also known as a conforming mortgage, the conventional loan complies with the parameters set by Freddie Mac and Fannie Mae.
 You may obtain either an adjustable or fixed rate while your maximum loan amount is determined by the county and state of the home.
-Certain Arizona mortgages, such as the Arizona conventional loan, are limited to $417,000.
+The 2022 Arizona conventional loan limit is $647,200.

 The word “conforming” is commonly used when discussing mortgage amounts.
 This is why conforming and conventional mortgages are considered interchangeable.
 A loan that exceeds the limit discussed above is considered a jumbo loan or non-conforming mortgage.